 6 – Service Specific Provisions

 Outside of its authorization regime, MiCA will establish a legal framework tailored around the various activities that service providers may engage in.
-For instance, in relation to the offering of custody and administration for crypto-assets, MiCA’s provisions stipulate that CASPs will have to regularly send out balance statements to clients, keep their own capital segregated from client funds, and bear full liability for any loss of crypto-assets as a result of malfunctions or hacks, which essentially gives rise to a statutory guarantee that investors who store DLT assets with a licensed provider would never lose the market value of their property.
-In the interest of maintaining the orderly functioning of crypto markets, operators of crypto trading platforms must admit only crypto-assets that have a published whitepaper, reject all tokens with inbuilt anonymity functions that prevent identifying holders and tracking their transaction histories, and ensure that crypto-asset trades are settled and recorded on the DLT network, following their execution on the exchange.
-CASPs engaged in exchange of crypto-assets on own account will have to publish in advance a non-discriminatory commercial policy, indicating the conditions that clients must meet in order to be accepted and the method employed in determining the price of crypto-assets.
-As to providing investment advice, MiCA will oblige such entities to assess the compatibility of crypto-assets with prospective clients’ objectives, ability to bear losses, past investing experience and knowledge of crypto markets.
+For instance, in relation to the offering of custody and administration for crypto-assets, MiCA’s provisions stipulate that CASPs will have to regularly send out balance statements to clients, keep their own capital segregated from client funds, and bear full liability for any loss of crypto-assets as a result of malfunctions or hacks, which essentially gives rise to a statutory guarantee that investors who store DLT assets with a licensed provider will never lose the market value of their property.
+In the interest of keeping crypto markets operational and functional, operators of crypto trading platforms must admit only crypto-assets that have a published whitepaper, reject all tokens with inbuilt anonymity functions that prevent identifying holders and tracking their transaction histories, and ensure that crypto-asset trades are settled and recorded on the DLT network, following their execution on the exchange.
+CASPs engaged in exchange of crypto-assets on their own account will have to publish in advance a non-discriminatory commercial policy in advance, indicating the conditions that clients must meet in order to be accepted and informing about the method employed in determining the price of crypto-assets.
+As to providing investment advice or portfolio management, MiCA obliges such entities to assess the compatibility of crypto-assets with prospective clients’ objectives, the ability to bear losses, client’s past investing experience and their knowledge of crypto markets.
 Service specific provisions of this nature will necessitate some compliance customization by CASPs, depending on their business, but would add to the overall level of consumer protection offered by MiCA.

 7 – Expected Effects